The64thGamer/cheeseepedia/content/wiki/summer-2007-show.md

 ## Trivia

-- Birthday Extravaganza 07|Birthday Star Extravaganza 2007 is featured exclusively on Studio C discs and was re-edited since the April 2007 Show.
+- Birthday Star Extravaganza 2007 is featured exclusively on Studio C discs and was re-edited since the April 2007 Show.
 Currently unknown if it was playable.